joehunterdev/chord-finder/readme.md

     - [x] Handle no chord in jsx

   - UX
-    - [ ] Longpress to hold down note
+    - [ ] Longpress to hold down note / touch

   - UI

     - [ ] Create a card component
-    - [ ]  keyboard 2oct responsive for all screens
+    - [ ] keyboard for all screens

   - Context: